aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-xaml/_index.md

 You get to select options from the [IXamlOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IXamlOptions) interface that control the export process and determine how Aspose.Slides exports your presentation to XAML.

 For example, if you want Aspose.Slides to add hidden slides from your presentation when exporting it to XAML, you can set the [ExportHiddenSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IXamlOptions#setExportHiddenSlides-boolean-) property to true.
-See this sample Java code:
+See this sample Javascript code:

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");